-If you set your mind to creative there are plenty of free things you can do for your Valentine.
+If you set your mind to creativity, you can do plenty of free things for your Valentine.

-Judging by your email it sounds to me that she knows what you are going through.
+Judging by your email, it sounds like she knows what you are going through.

-If she loves you she will understand the dilemma you are in financially and just accept you for you.
+If she loves you, she will understand your financial dilemma and accept you for you.

-I’m almost sure that she will be fine with a simple Valentine’s Day surprise from you.
+I’m sure she will be okay with your simple Valentine’s Day surprise.

-Best of luck Chris and send me an email after and let me know how it went.
+Best of luck, Chris, and send me an email and let me know how it went.

 Bake For Your Valentine

-This one was easy for me because my wife loves sweets and she’s following a keto diet.
+This one was easy for me because my wife loves sweets and follows a keto diet.

-Baking is simple to do and if you have basic pantry ingredients you can make plenty of cookie or cake recipes.
+Baking is simple, and if you have essential pantry ingredients, you can make plenty of cookie or cake recipes.